iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ```

 If you want to list all the experiments in the repository independent of the
-commits. you can use `--all` flag.
+commits, you can use `--all` flag.

 ```dvc
 $ dvc exp list --all